Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/01-service-to-service-invocation/2-deploying-to-aks.md

     Where `$CONTAINER_REGISTRY` is the name of your Azure Container Registry.

-1. From the root folder of the repo, run the following command
+1. From the root folder of the repo, run the following command:

     ```bash
     kubectl apply -k deploy